nitinkc/nitinkc.github.io/_posts/systems_design/networks/2024-06-29-Serverless-architecture.md

 # Serverless Platforms
 - AWS Lambda: A service that lets you run code without provisioning or managing servers.
 - Google Cloud Functions: A lightweight, event-based asynchronous compute solution.
-- Azure Functions: A solution for easily running small pieces of code in the cloud.
-- IBM Cloud Functions: Based on Apache OpenWhisk, it allows event-driven programming on the IBM Cloud.

-# Use Cases
-- Microservices: Serverless is ideal for breaking down applications into small, manageable services.
-- Real-Time File/Stream Processing: Functions can be triggered by data changes in storage or streams.
-- Web Applications: Backend services for web applications can be implemented as serverless functions.
-- Scheduled Tasks: Cron jobs or scheduled maintenance tasks can be handled efficiently.
-- Chatbots and Voice Assistants: Serverless can power chatbots and voice interfaces with event-driven functions.

 # Advantages
 - Reduced Operational Complexity: No need to manage infrastructure.
 - Cost Efficiency: Pay-as-you-go pricing model.
 - Scalability: Automatic scaling based on demand.
 - Faster Time to Market: Focus on writing code rather than managing servers.

-# Disadvantages
-- Cold Start Latency: Functions may experience latency when invoked for the first time.
-- Limited Execution Duration: Functions typically have a maximum execution timeout.
-- Vendor Lock-In: Applications may become dependent on a specific cloud provider's implementation.
-- Complexity in Testing and Debugging: Distributed and event-driven nature can complicate testing and debugging.

 # Example with Google Cloud Functions (Java)